Abasz/ESPRowingMonitor/README.md

 ### Bluetooth

-ESP Rowing Monitor supports two BLE profiles:
+ESP Rowing Monitor supports two standard BLE profiles that allows it to be connected to smart watches and 3rd party apps:

 1. Cycling Speed and Cadence Sensor profile
 2. Power Meter Sensor profile